devopskang/newproject/README.md

-# create new file for my project
+# created new file for my project